jxjo/PlanformCreator2/README.md

 ### Background image

-If you want to recreate an wing based on an existing image, you made load this image as a background image into the app.
-Having a planform as contour line in the background, it is (most of the times) straight forward to define the chord distribution and the chord reference for a best fit.
+If you want to recreate an wing based on an existing image, you may load this image as a background image into the app.
+Having a planform as contour line in the background, it is - most of the times - straight forward to define the chord distribution and the chord reference for a best fit.

 There is a little image editor to scale the image and adapt the colors to a 'dark mode' of the image which is best suited as a background.